Roco-scientist/workplace_reward/ethereum/README.md

 - Metamask wallet plugin to interact with the front end
   - [For Chrome](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn)
   - [For firefox](https://addons.mozilla.org/en-US/firefox/addon/ether-metamask/)
+- sqlite3 for the backend databse.
+This is for testing purposes and should be switched to mysql or something similar
 - To enable further use, the deployer needs to connect to the front end in order to:
-  - Add the address to the contract
-  - Distribute thanks coins to the added address
+  - Distribute thanks coins to addresses
+- For employee of the month NFT
+  - Pinata account with API keys
+- Infura account with keys
+- Etherscan account with keys

 ## Compile Solidity Contracts